bufbuild-ru/docs/docs/bufstream/deployment/gcp/deploy-etcd/index.md

 # Deploy Bufstream to Google Cloud with etcd

-This page walks you through installing Bufstream into your Google Cloud Platform (GCP) deployment by setting your Helm values and installing the provided Helm chart.
+This page walks you through installing Bufstream into your Google Cloud Platform (GCP) deployment, using etcd for metadata storage.
 See the [GCP configuration](../configure/) page for defaults and recommendations about resources, replicas, storage, and scaling.Data from your Bufstream cluster never leaves your network or reports back to Buf.

 ## Prerequisites